 Q: If my student gets in, what is required for them to maintain enrollment at MSMCS?

 - Attend required orientation, seminars, book checkout & book returns

 - Attend all classes every day

-- Be on time to all college and high school classes
+- Be on time for all college and high school classes

 - Demonstrate the ability to make mature, independent, responsible, productive choices at all times